 Sometimes reality can be too complicated to be conveyed by the spoken word.

-Because of this, the people in the film have created a machine which can control everything from the electricity to their emotions (or lack of).
+Because of this, the people of the film have created a machine which can control everything from the electricity to their emotions (or lack of).
 For the viewer (and potentially Godard), this machine is cinema.
 For an hour or so at a time, people openly give in to the seductions of being controlled.
 Some resist more than others (Lemmy Caution is the film critic) but the passive viewer is no more in control of their emotional states than the characters in Alphaville.
 As an opening to world cinema,[i] this was the equivalent to a stick of dynamite.
 Cinema is, in the right hands, a powerful tool of beauty and control and Alphaville summed this up perfectly.
-All the sudden the absurdity of the scenarios that Lemmy Caution casually wandered into were not simply following the narratives that a desperate screen-writer battered away into a typewriter but were events questioning from the start, the role of cinema.
+All the sudden the absurdity of the scenarios that Lemmy Caution casually wandered into were not simply following the narratives that a desperate screen-writer batted away into a typewriter but were events questioning, from the start, the role of cinema.

 The film later reiterates its own message with another wonderfully realised visual cue, that of the execution of those who behaved illogically.
 The cinema of murder and brutalism is summed up in the machine gunning of the innocent into a swimming pool who are then finished off by being stabbed by synchronised swimmers.
 An action of visual beauty now is used as a means of execution and murder.
-This is simply a by-product of the machine created world and therefore a product of cinema itself; where the ugly, the absurd and the brutal can be used to mean so much more than reality and realism.
+This is simply a by-product of the machine-created world and therefore a product of cinema itself; where the ugly, the absurd and the brutal can be used to mean so much more than reality and realism.

 With most of this being within the film’s first five minutes (swimming pool executions aside), it didn’t require much afterwards to cement my interest in cinema further.
 It also didn’t require anything else to question the status quo of the film that accompanied my childhood.
-The nostalgia was now the only thing that anchored those films of the past in a wave of new desires to escape into new worlds, not simply of sci-fi or film noir, but of absurdity.
-This absurdity wasn’t in a surrealist manner but instead was a complete dismantling of the ironies of “realism” whatever that hollow word meant, means or is ever going to mean.
+The nostalgia was now the only thing that anchored those films of the past in a wave of desire to escape into new worlds, not simply of sci-fi or film noir, but of absurdity.
+This absurdity wasn’t in a surrealist manner but instead a complete dismantling of the ironies of “realism” whatever that hollow word meant, means or is ever going to mean.